ccrosby1/cst-323/phonebook/docs/activity4.md

 ### A. REST API

- 1. Migrating
+ 1. Rate Limits
-    - Beginning
+    - What are the API’s usage limits (requests per second/hour) and how does throttling work?

- 2. Ignoring
+ 2. Data Privacy
-    - Forgetting
+    - How does the API handle sensitive user data, and is it compliant with applicable regulations?

- 3. Failure
+ 3. Authentication
-    - Moving
+    - What security mechanisms are in place (e.g., OAuth, API keys, JWT tokens), and how are access levels controlled?

- 4. Neglecting
+ 4. Reliability
-    - Overlooking
+    - What is the expected uptime or SLA for the API, and how are outages or errors communicated?

- 5. Poor
+ 5. Encryption
-    - Failing
+    - Are data transmissions encrypted (e.g. HTTPS), and are any sensitive fields encrypted at rest?

 ### B. AWS vs GCP